 Hypocalcemia (hye-poe-kal-SEE-mee-uh) is when

-the level of calcium in the
+the level of calcium

-and teeth.
+teeth.
 It also helps nerves, muscles, and the

 heart work well.
 A baby with low calcium can become very sick and also have problems